Revised July 22, 2020

 1. I hope that several key points are clear from the discussion in the post, “The Second Level – Key to Purify the Mind“:

 - To counter the bad habits, one needs to cultivate good habits.
-For this, we need to improve moral behavior by engaging in ethical activities that bring joy to the heart.
+We need to improve moral behavior by engaging in ethical activities that bring joy to the heart.

-- AND we need to do this all the time; we cannot let bad habits come back, which means we need to be on the lookout for any lapses in our practice.
+- AND we need to do this all the time.
+We cannot let bad habits come back, which means we need to look out for any lapses in our practice.
 And we need to be on the lookout for opportunities to do moral acts that are beneficial for oneself and others.